norbajunior/machinist/README.md

 ## How does the DSL works?

-The use of `transitions` in combination with each `from` statement will be tranformed in functions that will be injected into the module that is using `machinist`.
+The use of `transitions` in combination with each `from` statement will be transformed in functions that will be injected into the module that is using `machinist`.

 This implementation: